 • Just as happy in an apartment

-Borders are just as suited to small homes as they are to large farms, and will be content in either as long as they’re getting enough exercise.
+Border terriers are just as suited to small homes as they are to large farms, and will be content in either as long as they’re getting enough exercise.
 If you’ve not got a big garden for them to run around in, it’s worth ensuring that your schedule allows a good exhilarating walk each day.
 We’ve learned with Jasper though, as long as they’re receiving the right amounts of exercise they’re equally as happy to have an intense ball-chasing session in the garden as they are to go exploring – variation is key.

-• Have a double coat
+• Border terriers have a double coat

 • Relatively easy to groom once you know how